 With 4 kids in at least 2 different age ranges, the electronic entertainment aspect is a bit of a challenge.
 The younger two are happy to watch a movie on our van’s DVD player, but the older two usually want shows that fit into the tween category.

 If my kids will sit and watch a movie or a show and not ask no less than eleventy-billion times “are we there yet?” then it’s totally worth it.
-Between digital copies of movies and the ability to download to X1 DVR, CDs/music files and apps you will be ready hit the road.
-Check out the FAQs for more info.
+Between digital copies of movies and the ability to download apps you will be ready hit the road.

 Pro tip: Make sure you have a nice set of headphones for each kid!
 There is nothing like the noise level of four different recorded shows playing at the same time!